 - Sarcoptes: live under the skin

-There are similarities between the two, but also important differences.
+There are similarities between the two, but also significant differences.

 Sarcoptic mange is very contagious to people and other dogs.
-Therefore, scabies is very common in shelters and places where there are many dogs living together.
+Therefore, scabies is very common in shelters and places where many dogs are living together.

 The mites lay eggs under the skin, where they hatch.

-The mites usually burrow under the skin around the ears, elbows, abdomen, and chest, but can spread to the entire body.
+The mites usually burrow under the skin around the ears, elbows, abdomen, and chest but spread to the entire body.

 - Intense itching

 To properly diagnose your dog with sarcoptic mange, your veterinarian may perform the following: